hon9kon9ize/bots/README.md

 This is a Discord bot for HON9KON9IZE's Discord server.
 It is written in Nodejs and uses the discord.js library.

+If you want to contribute or have any questions, please join our [Discord server](https://discord.gg/gG6GPp8XxQ).

 ## Features

 - HKEval Quiz, a quiz game where you have to guess the correct answer to a question, the question is come from the HKEval benchmark.